ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 It is sometimes desirable to mask ducktypes of ndarray, rather than plain ndarrays.
 For instance, one might want to make a masked-unit type which supports both masked values and keeps track of scientific units associated to the array.

-MaskedArray is designed to support such composition behavior.
-Most straightforwardly, the 'data' argument to the MaskedArray constructor can be any ndarray ducktype or subclass which follows numpy's indexing and broadcasting behavior, and this ducktype will be preserved in the course of all masked operations.
-In other words, `MaskedArray` can act as a container type.
-You can always get back access to the contained ducktyped array using `.filled()`.
+MaskedArray is designed to support such behavior though either composition or encapsulation .

+The simplest is encapsulation: The 'data' argument to the MaskedArray constructor can be any ndarray ducktype or subclass which follows numpy's indexing and broadcasting behavior, and this ducktype will be preserved in the course of all masked operations.
+In other words, `MaskedArray` can act as a container type which encapsulates the other ducktype.
+You can always get back access to the encapsulated ducktyped array using `.filled()`.
 For instance:

 ```python